 Generate cron expressions in three simple steps

-- Step 1: Pick a Preset or Build — Choose a common preset or configure each field manually
+- Pick a Preset or Build — Choose a common preset or configure each field manually

-- Step 3: Copy & Use — Copy the expression to clipboard and paste into your crontab or CI/CD config
+- Copy & Use — Copy the expression to clipboard and paste into your crontab or CI/CD config

 What is a cron expression?